Seundavid18/HNG11-Stage-1-Task/README.md

+## Creating Users and Groups on Linux with a Bash Script

 ## Overview

 Managing users and groups in a Linux environment can be a daunting task, especially when handling multiple users.
 To simplify this process, you can automate user creation, group assignments, and password management using a Bash script.
 This article will walk you through creating a script that reads a file containing usernames and group names, creates the necessary users and groups, sets up home directories, and generates secure passwords.